ACL injury prevention is becoming a more popular focus in many sports.

 The anterior cruciate ligament is responsible for providing the primary proprioceptive input at the knee so exercises targeting the ligament can make a massive difference.

 exercises on one leg, on a wobble board and with your eyes closed

-helps improve balance and proprioception and is thus an important part
+helps improve balance and proprioception and thus are an important part

 of ACL injury prevention.

-ACL injuries often occur when the foot is stuck to the ground so where possible, avoid shoes with cleats/studs, particularly in contact sports
+ACL knee injuries often occur when the foot is stuck to the ground and the knee twists.
+Where possible, avoid wearing shoes with cleats/studs, particularly if playing contact sports.

-after an ACL reconstruction to reduce the risk of further injury during
+after a ACL reconstruction surgery to reduce the risk of further injury during